edevost/foxmask/README.md

 **Important:** restart the guest OS (Ubuntu) for the changes to take affect.

-Now, you can access to the content of the shared folder, i.e. the foxmask repository (`sf_vagrant`) from the guest OS.
+Now, you can access the content of the shared folder, i.e. the foxmask repository (`sf_vagrant`) from the guest OS.

 3. **Symbolic link**

-To be run FoxMask needs to be located on the `/vagrant` folder.
+To be run FoxMask needs to be located at the `/vagrant` folder.
 But, this is not a shared folder.
 So we will create a symbolic link between the shared folder `/media/sf_vagrant` and the folder `/vagrant`.
+Type the following command lines on the Ubuntu shell:

 ```bash
 sudo rm -r /vagrant